antisvin/OpenWareLab/Daisy/README.md

 * AXI (D1) SRAM - used as dynamic memory
 * AHB (D2) SRAM - stores firmware code that is not copied to ITCM, static data (except lookup tables) and DMA buffers (last 32kb)
 * D3 SRAM is currently unused
 * SDRAM chip is fully usable by user patch.
-It is allocated as dynamic memory.
+It is allocated as dynamic memory if faster memory sections are full.

 ## How can I run it?